aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 {{% /notice %}}

 ##### 1. Install HTTPD and PHP packages
-Your instance is running Amazon Linux 2, which is based on the RedHat distribution.
-You will use `yum` package manager to install the packages.
+Your instance is running Amazon Linux 2, so you will use `yum` package manager to install the packages.
 ```yaml
   WebServerInstance:
     Type: AWS::EC2::Instance